qkniep/superseedr/agentic_prompts/maintenance_task.md

-I am preparing to commit my changes.
+I am preparing to merge my branch to main.
 Please perform the following 4 tasks sequentially, strictly adhering to the constraints below:

 1. **Security Scan:**
    - Scan the changed files for any hardcoded secrets, API keys, or sensitive credentials.